w4kfu/waronline_fun/Doc/source/Server.rst

     E:\Game\Warhammer Online>war_injector.exe replace_xml.dll

 You can create a shortcut (.lnk) or a script (.bat) for next launch

+Now warhammer online will connect to the LoginServer at IP address you specified or default one.

 LoginServer
 -----------

-You must have installed correctly all the requirements (see :ref:`server-requirements`.).
+Before running :file:`WAR_LoginServer.py`, you must have installed correctly all the requirements (see :ref:`server-requirements`.).

 Open a window cmd shell, navigate to server folder, and launch WAR_LoginServer.py.